jaschavanzyl/invictus-alpha-graduate-programme/README.md

 Assuming that the inputs are error free, the program will proceed to create a `CapitalAllocator` object for each of the `accounts` which has the member fields `account_name`, `old_allocation_fraction`, `new_allocation_fraction` and `new_allocation_difference`- which is calculated by subtracting `new_allocation_difference` from `old_allocation_difference`.

-After these `CapitalAllocator` objects are created, each object is tested against the entire collection of objects to determine which allocation shifts need to be made.
-When a `CapitalAllocator` object has an __excess__ allocation available whilst its respective peer has an allocation __requirement__, the object will shift either its full __excess__ to the peer, or the exact amount required.
+After these `CapitalAllocator` objects are created, each respective object is tested against the entire collection of `CapitalAllocator` objects to determine which allocation shifts need to be made.
+When a `CapitalAllocator` object has an __excess__ allocation available whilst its respective peer has an allocation __requirement__, the object will shift either its full __excess__ to the peer, or the exact amount required if possible.

-Once this process has finished, the program will print its output to the terminal.
+Once this process has finished, the program will print the output to the terminal.

 ### Question 2.2 - Python Documentation